FreeMasen/mdbook-presentation-preprocessor/README.md

 The `js` does a few things, maintains a new `localStorage` variable `presentation_mode`.
 The value `1` is for web and the value `0` is for presentation.
-It also loops through the DOM, including the comments to add a new class to any items that are between our two comments.
+It also loops through the DOM, including the comments to add a new class to slides/web items and print the notes via `console.log`.
 This would make the above look like this

 ```html